 - i.
 Have an undergraduate degree in any field (preferably health related).
 Examples include but are not limited to; Health Management, a Clinical degree, Public Health, Health Promotion, Population Health, Health Information Management, Health Service Management. - ii.
 Minimum 3 years work experience is highly desirable. - iii.
-Be an Australian Citizen, permanent resident or have permanent full working rights at the time of making their application.
-Proof of citizenship, permanent residency or right to work must be supplied with your application. - iv.
+Possess Australian citizenship or be a permanent resident or have the permanent right to work in Australia when applying.
+Proof of citizenship, permanent residency or the right to work will be required if you progress to interviews. - iv.
 We value Aboriginal people's individual and collective knowledge, skills and leadership capabilities in our workforce.
-The Victorian Department of Health & Human Services is seeking to support Aboriginal people to participate in the HMIP and encourages Aboriginal people to apply for an internship by sponsoring an internship position.
 To be eligible the person must identify as an Aboriginal person and meet all of the other HMIP eligibility criteria.